valory-xyz/open-autonomy/README.md

 Open Autonomy is a framework for the creation of Agent Services: off-chain services which run as a multi-agent-system (MAS)  and are replicated on a temporary consensus gadget (blockchain) while being crypto-economically secured on a public blockchain, hence offering robustness, transparency and decentralization off-chain.

-As opposed to traditional smart contracts, Valory apps go beyond simple, purely off-chain logic without giving up on decentralization.
+As opposed to traditional smart contracts, Valory apps go beyond simple, purely on-chain logic without giving up on decentralization.

 ## Requirements